 If you can donate it, a thrift store or charity shop will use the profit for good.
 These are either small businesses or not-for-profit organizations, often providing the best deals in the entire second-hand market.
 Only donate clean and orderly clothing to thrift stores - they will appreciate you even more!
 The better the clothing you give, the more they can do for the community.

-The last option is the larger, for-profit franchise [Value Village, Goodwill], however these options are better than the landfill.
-Please know that only some stores will recycle damaged or unusable items which will be down-cycled for industrial uses.
-Many just throw textiles out if they cannot sell them.
-This goes for chains as well as small independents.
-Make sure you ask about their policies and ensure that there is a recycling component for unwanted/damaged goods.
+The last option is the larger, for-profit franchise [Value Village/Savers for example], however these options are better than the landfill because may they have the resources to deal with low-grade/trashed textile items, such as downgrading into industrial rags/stuffing.
+Please know that only some stores will recycle damaged or unusable items, many just throw textiles out if they cannot sell them (chains and independents).
+Make sure you ask about their policies and ensure that there is a recycling component.

 Now you should have an organized closet full of pieces you love and are excited to wear!
 Pieces that have been fixed and fitted will be like new.
 Try different combinations and looks - most of your clothes should be working together.
 You get to shop through your closet and rediscover what you loved about each item in the first place.
 Mix and match items that you haven't paired together before.
 Accessories are a great way to freshen up a look.

 As you wear more of your closet, the gaps and missing links will become obvious.
 Are you too casual at work functions, maybe you're missing weather appropriate outerwear or a pair of shoes that would dress up some casual items?
 You will learn a lot about your personal style and what details matter.
 Keep a list in your phone so that when you come across a great buying opportunity, you'll be able to keep your eye on the prize.